silverwind/rrdir/README.md

 ### `rrdir.sync(dir, [options])`
 ### `rrdir.stream(dir, [options])`

-Recursively crawls a directory for entries contained within.
+Recursively crawls a directory for entries contained within. `rrdir` and `rrdir.sync` return an array of `entry`, `rrdir.stream` is a async iterator which yields `entry`.
 By default, errors while reading files will be ignored and put in `entry.err`.
-The functions can throw on other unexpected conditions. `rrdir` and `rrdir.sync` return an array of `entry`, `rrdir.stream` is a async iterator which yields `entry`.

 #### `options`